andreas karwath

 King, R.D. & Angus, C.G.
 (1996) PM: Protein Music.
 CABIOS.
 12, pages 251-252

-andreas AT karwath.org : A. Karwath
+a AT karwath.org : A. Karwath